yjh-jy/dsa3101-bank-marketing-group-1/predicting_customer_preference/predicting_customer_preferences.md

 - Credit Cards showed strong balance between recall and precision, resulting in a higher F1-score, indicative of good predictive balance.

-- Insurance, while performing slightly lower compared to other products, still demonstrates reasonable recall and F1 scores, given its relatively more balanced distribution of ownership.
+- Insurance, while performing slightly lower compared to other products, still demonstrates reasonable recall and F1 scores, given its relatively lower rates of customer ownership.

 Overall, the model is a strong fit, and customer preferences can be accurately predicted.